coin-or/SYMPHONY/README.md

 installation and usage.
 Please see the documentation for more details.

 ## INSTALLATION

+Binaries for most platforms are available for download from [Bintray](https://bintray.com/coin-or/download/SYMPHONY)

 If you downloaded a source distribution and would like instructions on building SYMPHONY or you downloaded a binary distribution and would like to